 Developing countries, however, have not seen the same type of hemophilia development like the United States.
 There is usually no budget to purchase the blood-clotting medicine needed to sustain life.
 With the encouragement of his mentor, Laureen Kelley, Bombardier joined the board of directors for Save One Life, a nonprofit organization that offers sponsorships directly to children or adults with a bleeding disorder in developing countries.
 Helping people with hemophilia internationally is close to his heart.
 He spent time in Kenya helping setup a hemophilia lab and clinic.
 Seeing the great need for help in communities like these has only strengthened his desire to pursue the seven summit climbs and raise money for others like him.
 Chris is currently raising $5,000 as he climbs Aconcagua.
 Follow his progress and see his current fundraising goals on his personal blog.

-Bombardier credits Doane College for sparking his love of travel and shaping his desire to give back.
+Bombardier credits Doane University for sparking his love of travel and shaping his desire to give back.
 During his time in college he spent an interterm in Italy and France and also volunteered in New Orleans after Hurricane Katrina.
 Students at Doane are given opportunities that have the possibility of affecting others across the globe.
 Chris, we congratulate you on your tenacity, dedication and drive for others.
 Good luck in your next climb!

 Do you know a Doane alum or alumna that illustrates great values?
 Contact the Alumni Office at email@example.com.